 Now name the first blank note “What God nourishes” and the second one “What we nourish.”
 Your screen should look like this:

-In the second and third note panes, expand them using the right pointing arrow to show the tag and category boxes.
-In both topic tag fields type the word Nourish and hit enter.
+In all three note panes, expand them using the right pointing arrow to show the tag and category boxes.
+In the topic tag fields type the word Nourish and hit enter.
 This will put both notes under that topic in the tag tree.

 No category is needed for this unless you later add something such as a video link, personal experience, or quote of some kind in the master note.

-Now click the left pointing arrow to contract the notes and click save.
+Now click the left pointing arrow to contract the notes and click save on all 3.

-We will now begin to break up the verses from your search and assign them to one of these notes.
+We will now begin to break up the verses from your search (the first collection note) and assign them to one of these 2 permanent notes.

 Look at the first result for Genesis 45:11.
 “And there will I nourish thee.”
 Who is the “I” who is nourishing?
 It’s hard to tell from this verse.
 Click to show the previous couple verses (the upward plus arrow) and you’ll see who is doing the talking.
-It’s Joseph in Egypt telling his brothers to go get their father and their families and he will take care of them through the famine.
+It’s Joseph in Egypt telling his brothers to go get their father and their families, and he will nourish (take care of) them through the famine.
 This is not God doing the nourishing so drag and drop it into the collection note called “What we nourish” because it’s about personal responsibilities to our families.

 After dragging a verse over, click the minus button to delete it in the first pane.
 Later we’ll have a feature to make this easier.

-Once you finish getting verses out of the first CN, you can delete it and just work on the other two CN’s open that you want to study more in depth.
+Once you finish getting verses out of the first CN, you can delete it and just work on the other two CN’s.
 Expand both of them if your monitor is large enough, so now you have two fully expanded windows where you see verses and verse notes.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.